Vasilopita – The Story Behind the Greek New Year’s Cake

 The practice of decorating sailing boats with Christmas lights, a fabulous Greek Christmas tradition is making a comeback.
 More often than not these Christmas boats are seen on the islands, where the habit originated...

-The pomegranate, a rosy-hued fruit, bursting with plentiful, ruby-red, jewel-like seeds, are the oldest cultivated fruit, dating back to 3000 B.C. where they first appeared in Persia, before spreading to India, North...
+The pomegranate, a rosy-hued fruit, bursting with plentiful, ruby-red, jewel-like seeds, are the oldest cultivated fruit, dating back to 3000 B.C.
+They first appeared in Persia, before spreading to India, North Africa,...

 I first arrived in Greece, at the beginning of February 1977, the winter season, no tourists and not much happening.
 I spent about ten days here before making a quick trip back...